Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Parametrized Floer theory

 where only finitely many $\beta_j$ can be nonzero.
-While the notion of a higher dilation allows this more general situation to happen, it also imposes the additional restriction that $e\otimes u^{-k}$ should be coboundaries in the complexes $\mathit{CF}_{S^1}^{-2k}(\lambda)$ for $\lambda\gg0$. (\ref{eq:zig-zag}) holds if and only if $M$ admits a cyclic dilation with $h=1$. \end{remark}
+Our discussions above shows that (\ref{eq:zig-zag}) holds for $\lambda\gg0$ if and only if $M$ admits a cyclic dilation with $h=1$.
+On the other hand, the notion of a higher dilation imposes the additional restriction that $e\otimes u^{-k}$ need to be coboundaries in the complexes $\mathit{CF}_{S^1}^{-2k}(\lambda)$. \end{remark}

 This observation enables us to get some first examples of Liouville manifolds with cyclic dilations.
 For any closed manifold $Q$, one can consider the classifying map $f:Q\rightarrow B\pi_1(Q)$ for its universal cover. $Q$ is called \textit{rationally inessential} if the fundamental class $[Q]\in H_n(Q;\mathbb{Q})$ vanishes under the pushforward